 When seeking transfer to a higher class of membership you must provide evidence of your CPD activities and a plan of your proposed CPD activities for the forthcoming twelve months.

 As an individual, you should identify CPD needs and detail the action required, taking into account:

-It is required that a summary of CPD is held preferably using MyCareerPath which can be found in MyILP.
+It is required that a summary of CPD is held preferably using mycareerpath which can be found in your MyILP Portal.

 Key activities in this process are:

-3. reflecting - recording the Key Learning Points and Benefits and Achievements
+- Reflecting – recording Key Learning Points, Benefits & Achievements